June 5, 2026

 What does the data say about the gap?

 Black Kite’s 2026 Third-Party Breach Report studied the “Elite 50”: the 50 most widely-shared critical vendors across Fortune 2000 supply chains.
 Seventy percent of them carry at least one unpatched CISA KEV vulnerability on their public estate.
 Eighty-four percent have critical CVSS 8+ flaws.
 Sixty-two percent have corporate credentials sitting in infostealer logs today.
-These vendors pass audits.
+These are the vendors most enterprises depend on, and they pass their audits.
 Attackers read the attack surface instead.

 Can you still trust the audit itself?

-Across three articles between February and May 2026, the AICPA’s official Journal of Accountancy documented a degradation in SOC 2 audit quality.
-Terry O’Brien (Schellman) said of one set of reports: “You just know it’s a template.
+The certifying body has started warning about its own product.
+In early 2026 the AICPA’s official Journal of Accountancy documented a degradation in SOC 2 audit quality.
+Terry O’Brien of Schellman said of one set of reports: “You just know it’s a template.
 You can compare any five of their reports, and they’re all exactly the same.”
-Jeff Cook (Fortreum) was sharper: “It’s not worth the paper it’s on.”
+Jeff Cook of Fortreum was blunter: “It’s not worth the paper it’s on.”

 “Some firms are leaning too heavily on third-party SOC platforms without applying professional judgment required by standards.”